To see which incentives are applicable to this course in your area, see our Training Incentives page

 |NONE||AND||10+ years of experience in energy engineering or energy management|

-If you don’t yet meet the education or experience eligibility requirements for the CEM, but succesfully pass the exam, you will be awarded the Energy Manager in Training (EMIT TM) certification.
+If you don’t yet meet the education or experience eligibility requirements for the CEM, but successfully pass the exam, you will be awarded the Energy Manager in Training (EMIT TM) certification.

 The CEM certification is recognized, required and otherwise supported in numerous public and private entities.
-See AEE’s 2013 CEM Report for more details.
 In Canada, the CEM is frequently listed as a key qualification on job announcements, but is most notably recognized in the following ways:

 The Government of Alberta’s Quantification Protocol for Energy Efficiency in Commercial and Institutional Buildings requires the Protocol to be applied either by a CEM or a Certified Measurement and Verification Professional (CMVP).

 All CEM candidates must complete the Certified Energy Manager 5-day Training Program.
 After completing your seminar registration, go to STEP TWO below.

 A specific link will be given to you through your registration email in order to access our certification platform.
 There you will be able to complete all required fields and submit your application to us.

 This document contains step-by-step instructions that show the invite and scheduling process: ProctorU_Invite and scheduling process